epfl-ada/ada-2022-project-hltw/docs/index.md

 Another way of viewing the similarity between entry and exit sets was to create a matrix for each of them and compute the euclidean distance between them.
 We concatenate vectors accordingly into start and end matrices and then compute the Euclidean distance between the two.
 Finally, the distance is normalized for viewing the results.

 {% include euc_dist.html %}
+The euclidean distance approach has a skewed distribution and makes all the articles pretty similar.
+In this case the cutoff is at around 0.6-0.7.

 {% include euclidean.html %}

+The euclidean distance approach allows us to see highly connected sets of start and end articles.
+Both of the sets consist of large variety of very different topics.

 ### Similarities between start and end points / Conclusion?